Private Funding Resources in Hawaii

 Summary: Small Business Administration (SBA) loans are business loans guaranteed by the Federal government.
 They are designed to provide longer-term financing to small businesses that may need longer repayment terms or other special considerations.
 Specifically, the 7(a) Loan Program( which is the most basic and frequently used type of SBA loan) comes from section 7(a) of the Small Business Act, which authorizes the agency to provide business loans to American small businesses.
 SBA loans are administered by a variety of Hawaii lenders, many of which are listed above.

-Please note that the listings, the associations and contacts herein are provided for informational purposes only and is not meant to be all inclusive.
-The Department of Business Economic Development and Tourism does not endorse or certify the individuals, firms or businesses on these lists.
-If you are a firm that engages in the specialization of commercial scale renewable energy project development, finance, consulting or investment services and wish to be added to the content found in these summary pages, we welcome you to contact us and provide your information for listing.
-Please contact Cameron Black at email@example.com.
+These resources are advisory and for informational purposes only and may not be relied upon to determine the available incentives.
+Contact the appropriate agencies and entities for information on local, state, and federal incentives for renewable energy.
+The listings, associations, and contacts herein are provided for informational purposes only and are not meant to be all inclusive.
+The Hawaii State Energy Office does not endorse or certify the individuals, firms ,or businesses on these lists.
+If you are a firm that engages in the specialization of commercial scale renewable energy project development, finance, consulting or investment services and wish be to added to the content found in these following summary pages, we welcome you to contact us and provide your information for listing.